twpayne/chezmoi/README.md

 `chezmoi` stores the desired state of files, symbolic links, and directories in regular files and directories in `~/.local/share/chezmoi`.
-This location can be overridden with the `-s` flag or by giving a value for `sourceDir` in `~/.config/chezmoi/chezmoi.yaml`.
+This location can be overridden with the `-S` flag or by giving a value for `sourceDir` in `~/.config/chezmoi/chezmoi.yaml`.
 Some state is encoded in the source names.
 `chezmoi` ignores all files and directories in the source directory that begin with a `.`.
 The following prefixes and suffixes are special, and are